GETTING THE MOST OUT OF YOUR PURCHASE

 Keep it simple using a coarse grained kosher salt or sea salt and freshly ground black pepper, or your favorite steak rub.
 Apply liberally to the outside of the steak and press seasoning gently into the steak.
 Use more seasoning for thicker cuts and less seasoning for thinner cuts.

 Season at least 40 minutes ahead of time.
 For best results, season the day before and let steaks sit uncovered in the refrigerator overnight.
 This will accomplish two things.
-First, the seasoning to penetrate further into the meat, allowing the meat to maintain more of its natural juices during cooking, and secondly, the outside surface of the meat will dry out slightly, which will result in a better crust when searing your steaks.
+First, the seasoning will penetrate further into the meat, allowing it to maintain more of its natural juices during cooking.
+Secondly, the outside surface of the meat will dry out slightly, which will result in a better crust when searing your steaks.

 The reverse sear is our favorite method for preparing thick cuts of steak.
 With this method, you will be cooking steaks with indirect heat at a low temperature to your desired internal temperature first, then searing the outside of the meat to get a delicious crust.

 The easiest way to achieve this is with sous vide.
 If you do not have a sous vide set up, you will want to set your oven to 200 degrees or cook with indirect heat using a charcoal grill or smoker.

 You’ll want to take the steaks out when they are 10 degrees colder than the final desired temperature (this will prevent overcooking when you sear the steaks next).
 With the heat set at 200 degrees a room temperature steak will reach an internal temperature of 120 degrees in 20-45 minutes, depending on size.
 For best results use a meat thermometer.